cltdsa/NCPiedmontDSA.github.io/_posts/2016-12-16-Carolina-coup.md

 date:   2016-12-16 18:10:00
 categories: action
 tags: featured "north carolina"
-excerpt: "In case there was any remaining doubt, the Republican majority in the NC General Assembly have now made perfectly clear their gleeful contempt for democracy. "
+excerpt: "In case there was any remaining doubt, the Republican majority in the NC General Assembly have now made perfectly clear their gleeful contempt for democracy."
 image:
 ---